Glossary

 trust slope

-A directional trajectory of evolving identity hashes, defined as the ordered sequence of dynamic agent hash, dynamic device hash, or content anchor hash states over time together with the directional deltas between them.
+A directional trajectory of evolving identity hashes — the ordered sequence of dynamic agent hash, dynamic device hash, or content anchor hash states over time — evaluated for continuity and mutation legitimacy.
 Trust slopes represent the entropic and semantic continuity of an entity's identity over time and across substrate transitions, and are evaluated to verify behavioral lineage, confirm mutation legitimacy, and detect divergence or tampering.
+In embodiments, the directional deltas between successive states are used in that evaluation.

 Disclosed in United States Patent Application 19/230,933· Execution Platform · Cite: qu3ry.net/glossary#trust-slope